Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Modeling the Agentic AI Systems

-The host agent model provides the foundational state space $\mathcal{S}_{\mathcal{H}}$ and critical functions ($\mathcal{C}, \mathcal{O}$) to define the liveness, safety, completeness, fairness, and reachability properties in \autoref{tab:host_formal_properties}.
+The \hostagent model provides the state space $\mathcal{S}_{\mathcal{H}}$ and critical functions ($\mathcal{C}, \mathcal{O}$) to define the liveness, safety, completeness, fairness, and reachability properties in Table~\ref{tab:host_formal_properties}.

-\subsubsection{Functional Architecture and Execution Sequence}
+\subsubsection{Functional Architecture and Execution Sequence.}

-We detail the operation of \hostagent by referencing specific components and their interactions (\circled{A}-\circled{E}), and execution steps (\circledRed{1}-\circledRed{8}).
+We detail the operation of \hostagent by referencing specific components and their interactions (\circled{A}-\circled{E}), as well as execution steps (\circledRed{1}-\circledRed{8}), as depicted in Figure~\ref{fig:host_agent}.
 This defines the role of each component and the data flow from the initial user prompt to the final response.

 \shortsectionBf{Host Agent Core (\hostagentcore) - \circled{A}.} The \hostagentcore is the first point of contact with users and processes their requests (\circledRed{1}).
 It serves as the central reasoning module and comprises three key sub-components: